cpp-for-yourself/lectures-and-homeworks/lectures/inheritance.md

 <!-- Intro -->

-## Interface inheritance enables dependency inversion
+## Inheritance enables dependency inversion
 Essentially, we mostly care about inheritance because it, just like using templates, allows us to **invert dependencies** between our components.
 You might have heard people talking about this as, well, the **dependency inversion principle**.

 Now this term sounds a bit scary but the concept under the hood actually makes a lot of sense!